Artist

 The group split around 1974, after more than 250 concerts in Italy and around 60 in Switzerland.

-Jutta Nienhaus and Martin Thurn-Mithoff collaborated with Franco Battiato on his Sulle corde di Aries 1973 album, with the musician/composer Paolo Ciarchi and also with director/actor Dario Fo's Collettivo Teatrale La Comune in 1974 (they appear on a cassette called Cammina, cammina).
+Jutta Nienhaus and Martin Thurn collaborated with Franco Battiato on his Sulle corde di Aries 1973 album, with the musician/composer Paolo Ciarchi and also with director/actor Dario Fo's Collettivo Teatrale La Comune in 1974 (they appear on a cassette called Cammina, cammina).

 These two musicians then moved to England, where they formed a new band called Earthbound in 1975.
 The original group split in 1977 and soon reformed with new musicians, only releasing a rare EP, with a style not far from Curved Air but even some influences from the then popular new-wave.
-It's odd to notice that Nienhaus and Thurn introduced themselves in the press information sheets as past members of the "italian group Analogy".
+It's odd to notice that Nienhaus and Thurn introduced themselves in the press information sheets as past members of the "Italian group Analogy".
 During their career Earthbound also played some dates in Northern Italy, and split at the end of 1979.

 The same two musicians recorded in 1980 in London an ambitious symphonic-influenced opera, The suite, which had been composed and played live since 1974, but this was only released for the first time in 1993, again under the old name Analogy.

-A new CD, released in 1996 by the german Ohrwaschl label but recorded in Italy, includes reworkings of old songs by a line-up including the above duo of Nienhaus and Thurn and original bassist Rattaggi with other musicians.
+A new CD, released in 1996 by the German Ohrwaschl label but recorded in Italy, includes reworkings of old songs by a line-up including the above duo of Nienhaus and Thurn and original bassist Rattaggi with other musicians.
 The album was intended as a homage to drummer Mops Nienhaus, passed away some years before.

 LP